Affiliate links on Android Authority may earn us a commission. Learn more.

 How to enable and disable Instant Apps

-- Instant Apps is a feature that temporarily loads apps from web links and other places without actually downloading the app so you can try it before downloading it.
+- Instant Apps is a feature that temporarily loads apps from web links and other places without downloading the app, so you can try it before downloading it.
 To access it, tap the profile picture button and tap Settings.

 How to log in and out of the Play Store

 - It will recognize that no one is signed in and prompt you to log in with your Google account.

 - Enter your email address and hit the Next button.
 Do the same with your password on the next page.
 Finally, deal with any two-factor authentication if you have that enabled.

-Log out of the Google Play Store:
+How to log out of the Google Play Store

 - On the next page, tap the Remove account button.
 A prompt will appear.
 Select Remove account a second time to remove the account.
 Removing an account logs you out of Google Play automatically.

-Install apps or games on Google Play:
+How to Install apps or games on the Google Play Store

 - Find the app or game you want by searching for it, utilizing the Categories section, or with Google’s recommendation engine.
 Click on the app you want once you find it.